The-OpenROAD-Project/OpenROAD/src/par/README.md

 ### `read_partitioning`

-Reads in a graph file from an external partitioner.
+Reads in a graph file from an external partitioner, and returns the id (partition_id) of the partitioning solution read in.

 ```
 read_partitioning -read_file graph_file
-                  -instance_map_file instance_map_file
+                  [-instance_map_file instance_map_file]
 ```

 Argument description:

 -   `graph_file` (Mandatory) is the path to the graph file.
 -   `instance_map_file` (Optional) is the path to the instance map file, if needed.
+This file should contain one instance name per line to correspond to the partitions in the `graph_file`.

 ## Regression tests